deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16266/index.md

 > </details>

-> Table 1 quantitatively compares the performance of several few-shot 3D reconstruction methods across different numbers of input views on three datasets (DL3DV, LLFF, and Mip-NeRF 360), evaluating PSNR, SSIM, and LPIPS scores.
+> Table 1 quantitatively compares the performance of several few-shot 3D reconstruction methods across different view counts (3, 6, and 9) using PSNR, SSIM, and LPIPS metrics on three datasets (DL3DV, LLFF, and Mip-NeRF 360).

 </details>